Bergvca/string_grouper/README.md

 | `group_similar_strings`| `(strings_to_group, strings_id, **kwargs)`| `DataFrame` |
 | `compute_pairwise_similarities`| `(string_series_1, string_series_2, **kwargs)`| `Series` |

+***New in version 0.6.0***: a new *optional* parameter, namely `corpus`, can now be specified for all of the above high-level functions.  `corpus` is a `StringGrouper` instance that has already been initialized (and thus already contains a corpus).
+The input Series (`master`, `duplicates`, and so on) will thus be tokenized, or transformed into tf-idf matrices, using this corpus.

 In the rest of this document the names, `Series` and `DataFrame`, refer to the familiar `pandas` object types.
 #### Parameters: